jorgermduarte/isec-poo-natural-reserve/docs/meta2.md

   - [x] add validation for integers on the board size setup ( verify max size too )
   - [ ] add validations on the commands that ask line/columns (check if the line/column is valid)
   - [ ] verify if the kill command should invoke the body animal type on the location
-  - [ ] do a change to the slide command ????? or not?
+  - [x] do a change to the slide command ????? or not?
+    - [x] changed the visible area display
   - [x] verify the animals/foods properties and correct if necessary
   - [ ] be aware / do a global checkup of the pointers/ memory to remove completely using the store/restore and kill commands
   - [ ] only one food per position should be allowed